microlinkhq/www/src/pages/blog/master-plan-2019.md

 We called it **Microlink Query Language** (MQL) and you can see it as Custom Rules v2.0 iteration.

-The **MQL** goal is build the most simple to use and developer friendly for scrapping purposes.
+The **MQL** goal is build the most simple to use and developer friendly for scraping purposes.

 This include the builtin types, caching and batching support and selectors declaration.